mijewe/craft-core/README.md

 ## Getting Started

 ### Things you need to have.
-This Core uses NPM, Bower, Grunt, and SASS.
+This Core is Nodey, Gulpy, and SASSy.
 So make sure you have them
 ```
-brew install node
+brew install yarn
-npm install -g bower
-npm install -g grunt-cli
+yarn global add gulp-cli
 sudo gem install sass
 ```